 According to Snowden, the President’s purpose isn’t to make Americans more secure.
 It’s to protect government agencies and politicians from embarrassment a criminal prosecution.

 His crackdown on whistleblowers is also a fundamental violation of the First Amendment.
 The whole intent of freedom of speech and the press is to ensure citizens’ right to criticize their government without being punished.

 Posted by Dr Stuart Jeanne Bramhall on March 26, 2015, With 2162 Reads Filed under Civil Liberties & Freedom, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.